pseudocoders/GPT-notes/basics/languages.md

 1. jQuery: jQuery is a fast, lightweight, and feature-rich JavaScript library.
 It simplifies HTML document traversal, event handling, and animation. jQuery provides a concise syntax for manipulating the DOM, making AJAX requests, and implementing various UI interactions.
 It is widely used and has a large community and extensive plugin ecosystem.

+2. Underscore.js: Underscore.js is a utility library that provides a set of useful functions for working with arrays, objects, and other data types.
+It offers utility functions for common tasks like iteration, filtering, mapping, sorting, and manipulating data.
+Underscore.js provides a functional programming style and serves as a foundation for many other JavaScript libraries and frameworks.

 2. Lodash: Lodash is a utility library that provides helpful functions for manipulating arrays, objects, strings, and other data types.
 It offers a wide range of utility functions for tasks like data manipulation, array iteration, object manipulation, and functional programming.
 Lodash enhances JavaScript's native functionality and provides consistent and reliable cross-browser support.

 3. Axios: Axios is a popular JavaScript library for making HTTP requests from the browser or Node.js.
 It provides a simple and intuitive API for sending asynchronous HTTP requests and handling responses.
 Axios supports various request and response formats, such as JSON, FormData, and binary data.
 It also includes features like request cancellation, interceptors, and error handling.